GSA/digitalgov.gov/content/events/2023/04/2023-04-26-uswds-monthly-call-may-2023.md

 ---
 title: USWDS Monthly Call - May 2023
 deck: Real-world accessibility
-kicker: USWDS
+kicker: Accessibility
 summary: Join us as we observe Global Accessibility Awareness Day and talk about the real-world experience of blind users on the web.
 host: U.S. Web Design System
 event_organizer: Digital.gov
 cop_events: ""